 How many hours should I sleep?
 Is 6 hours of sleep enough to build muscle?
+Yes, WHEN you fall asleep within minutes.
 How much sleep do we really need?
 Opinions vary on this.
 Arnold Schwarzenegger says you only need 6 hours of sleep for building up muscle mass and recover at a decent rate.
 But he is probably quite different from the rest of us mere mortals, no?
 Plus it depends wildly on how much energy you need during the day (besides working out; example: going to school, studying, working, other activities).

 Plenty of people from the military sleep 4 hours or less each night and they seem to be doing just fine.
 But, and this is a big but, they have trained their body to take it and be ok with it.
 They took the time to test it out and be constant about it so it doesn’t work over night.
 If you have the patience and stomach for it, you can try it.